rutvikk99/synapse/demos/module1/README.md

 # Realize Integrated Analytical Solutions with Azure Synapse Analytics

+In this demo, we show the primary features of Azure Synapse Analytics, and how they can be used to build a Modern Data Warehouse solution.
+The following table of contents describes and links to the elements of the demo:

 - [Realize Integrated Analytical Solutions with Azure Synapse Analytics](#realize-integrated-analytical-solutions-with-azure-synapse-analytics)
   - [About Azure Synapse Analytics](#about-azure-synapse-analytics)
   - [Surveying the Components of Azure Synapse Analytics](#surveying-the-components-of-azure-synapse-analytics)